 We can, therefore, expect something similar to happen this year.
 It's likely FIFA 21 will launch for PS4 and Xbox One, before a next-gen version is released alongside the consoles themselves.

-However, with the global pandemic meaning large portions of office staff cannot carry out their jobs properly, there is a very real risk that both the PS5 and Xbox One X will see some kind of delay too.
+However, with the global crisis seeing large portions of office staff cannot carry out their jobs properly, there is a very real risk that both the PS5 and Xbox One X will see some kind of delay too.